What Are Floodplains?

 Phase 3: Northeast

-Phase 4: Catawba River, Including Lake Norman and Lake Wylie
+Phase 4: Catawba River, Including Lake Norman and Mountain Island Lake

 Status: In Development

-The final remapping phase of local floodplains covers all of the Catawba River in Mecklenburg County, including Lake Norman and Lake Wylie.
+The final remapping phase of local floodplains covers the Catawba River in Mecklenburg County, including Lake Norman and Mountain Island Lake.
 The State of North Carolina is conducting the study with engineering work already underway.
-Phase 4 maps are not expected to be available until late 2018.
+Preliminary phase 4 maps are not expected to be available until late 2020.

 Floodplain Maps FAQ